+--- Click here to return to the front page ------

+Inclusion & Accessibility

+Do you have disabled parking spaces for students (post-16 settings)?

+Details (if required)

+Yes - in the car park at the main entrance on Brooklands Avenue

+Additional Points:

-Click here to return to the front page Inclusion & Access ibility Do you have disabled parking spaces for students (post-16 settings)? 🗹 Details (if required) Yes - in the car park at the main entrance on Brooklands Avenue e a wheel chair or who require disabled provision and access we would strongly recommend that parents contact the College and ask for a NDCo and a tour of the College as the site is not entirely accessible to certain types of disabilities and this would need discussion with the support that meets t We have invested in ho require a measure of additional support to meet aspects of their SEND this will need discussion with the SENDCo so that the appropriate he student's needs can be put into place. specialist auditory equipment to be used in certain classrooms as well as having specialist staff who are Hearing Impaired trained.
-For particular needs we strongly advise contacting the College and meeting with the SENDCo so that provision can be properly planned and
+For students who use a wheel chair or who require disabled provision and access we would strongly recommend that parents contact the College and ask for a meeting with the SENDCo and a tour of the College as the site is not entirely accessible to certain types of disabilities and this would need discussion with the parents.

+For SEND students who require a measure of additional support to meet aspects of their SEND this will need discussion with the SENDCo so that the appropriate support that meets the student's needs can be put into place.

+We have invested in specialist auditory equipment to be used in certain classrooms as well as having specialist staff who are Hearing Impaired trained.
+For students with these particular needs we strongly advise contacting the College and meeting with the SENDCo so that provision can be properly planned and implemented.

-Transition Click here to return to the front page my child/young person joining your setting, school or college? ntry policy for Post 16 courses can be found on the College website or through contact with Mrs Garvey (Head of Sixth Form) or Yr 12 Information regarding our a Imissions policy can also be found on our website or through contact with College.
-Where the school is oversub th the Equality Act 2010 and the School Admissions Code 2012 in relation to the arrangements for the admission of disabled pupils. scribed, all children are admitted in accordance with the published oversubscription criteria.
-Where a child is disabled the College wil ss and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage risit to your setting, school or college?
+Click here to return to the front page -

+Who should I contact about my child/young person joining your setting, school or college?

+Information relating to our entry policy for Post 16 courses can be found on the College website or through contact with Mr Howells (Head of Sixth Form) or Yr 12 YLL.

+Information regarding our admissions policy can also be found on our website or through contact with College.

+The College complies fully with the Equality Act 2010 and the School Admissions Code 2012 in relation to the arrangements for the admission of disabled pupils.
+Where the school is oversubscribed, all children are admitted in accordance with the published oversubscription criteria.
+Where a child is disabled the College will make reasonable adjustments and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage compared to other pupils

+How can parents arrange a visit to your setting, school or college?
 What is involved?

-There are a number of oppo tunities for parents and students to visit College.
-During the Michelmas Term there is an Open Day and Open Evening for all Year 6 parents who are thinking of All hallows for their child.
-There are also A Level Inforn transition. nation Evenings (usually October or November and GCSE Pathway Evenings (usually in March) for students at these key points of In the summer term we also hold an Open Day and Evening for Year 5 parents.
-There are also a number of r nornings for parents to come into College and take a tour and meet with key staff.
+There are a number of opportunities for parents and students to visit College.

+During the Michelmas Term there is an Open Day and Open Evening for all Year 6 parents who are thinking of sending their child to All Hallows.

+There are also A Level Information Evenings (usually October or November and GCSE Pathway Evenings (usually in March) for students at these key points of transition.

+In the summer term we also hold an Open Day and Evening for Year 5 parents.

+There are also a number of mornings for parents to come into College and take a tour and meet with key staff.

 During the summer term we also host Coffee Mornings or Afternoon Tea sessions for parents of children in Year 6 who are joining us in September.

-As well as this parents are in for children with EHC Plans. vited to contact College and make individual appointments with key staff to discuss their child's needs.
-This is particularly encourage
+As well as this parents are invited to contact College and make individual appointments with key staff to discuss their child's needs.
+This is particularly encouraged for children with EHC Plans.

-Transition